JoseLeonardoRobles/DM_AFS_Fetching/README.md

 Automatization process.

 1. Executable Python script for invoking an executable .sh file.
-2. Retrieve data with the whole tree structure from you URL
+2. Retrieve data with the whole tree structure from your URL
 3. Upload retrieved data every morning via R-Clone to Google Drive

 ## Note: